Sharp stock falls mar European trading as HSBC and Banco BPM disappoint

 The heavyweight stock dragged Germany’s DAX down to underperform peers, declining 0.2 percent.
 Linde also pulled the chemicals sector index down 0.9 percent.

-British serviced offices group IWG (IWG.L) also suffered from M&A pain, sinking 20.8 percent to the bottom of the STOXX 600 after the firm ended takeover talks with private equity firms Terra Firms, TDR and Starwood.
+British serviced offices group IWG also suffered from M&A pain, sinking 20.8 percent to the bottom of the STOXX 600 after the firm ended takeover talks with private equity firms Terra Firms, TDR and Starwood.
+(Reporting by Helen Reid; editing by Danilo Masoni)